Brian Takes His “Home Office” on the High Seas! – Days 1-4

 Finally, with the work load under control, I set March 15th as my departure date.
 I had extra passengers on board for my first day on the trip.
 You can read here what happened with that attempt.
 We waited 2 more days, and set sail for the Manatee River, some 26 miles away.

 We finally reached a place where we could safely anchor just outside a marked channel and I went below to check the engine.
 I discovered that the screws holding the mounting brackets for BOTH the transmission and throttle cables had vibrated loose.
-TWO different cables, TWO different brackets on TWO different sides of the engine!
-Murphy’s law was indeed in effect that St Patty’s day.
+TWO different cables and TWO different brackets, on TWO different sides of the engine!
+Murphy’s law was indeed in effect that St. Patty’s day.
 I got to work and tightened the screws down.
 In about an hour, the Molly was purring like a kitten again, and chugging along back to the marina.

 After dinner, the Hoys walked me back to my boat, and surprised me with a bottle of cold champagne they’d hidden on board.
 (They’d also brought sparkling apple juice for the boys.)
 They threw me a short bon voyage party.
 They’d previously left a car at the marina and they jumped in and headed back to St. Pete.